nyiyui/ics4u-portfolio/src/oop.md

 In OOP, all actions that the program does is organised around the "object".
 An object represents a state machine, or an abstraction that protects its internal state (represented by its instance variables) from corruption.
 It primarily does this by limiting access to internal state (called encapsulation): objects only allow methods (written for the class) to edit its internal state (called behaviour, implemented by methods), allowing checks to be performed on the state modification.
-Some OOP introductions also use the notion of identity, which is a unique reference to an object (typically a address in memory (CPython's `id()` builtin function)).
+Some OOP introductions also use the notion of identity, which is a unique reference to an object (typically an address in memory (CPython's `id()` builtin function)).
 It may also be equal to the variable name.

+This is pretty abstract and confusing, so let's make things more concrete.

 ## Attributes and Methods